-Undergraduate students who were previously enrolled at another college or university may attend UNT as transient (visiting) students for one long semester only (fall or spring), provided their intent is to return to their previous college or university.
-A summer visiting student is an undergraduate student (U.S. citizen or U.S. permanent resident) who enrolls at UNT for either or both summer terms with the intent of returning to his or her home institution upon completion of summer studies.
+Undergraduate students from another college or university may attend UNT as transient (visiting) students for one long semester only (fall or spring), provided their intent is to return to their previous institution.
+A summer visiting student is an undergraduate student who enrolls at UNT for one or both summer terms with the intent to return to his or her home institution upon completion of summer classes.

-An official transcript from only the last college or university attended must be submitted with the application for admission and the application fee prior to the application deadline.
-The transcript must reflect a minimum 2.00 GPA (4.0 system) and that the student is in good standing (eligible to return) and not on academic probation or suspension from that institution.
+Prior to the application priority date, transient or summer visiting students must submit an official application online; pay the application fee; and submit an official transcript from their most recent college or university attended; The transcripts must reflect a minimum 2.00 cumulative GPA (4.0 system) and that the student is in good standing (eligible to return) and not on academic probation or suspension from their previous institutions.

-If a transient or summer visiting student later decides to continue at UNT, the transient or summer visiting status ends and all admission requirements for a beginning transfer student must be met prior to the second semester of enrollment at UNT.
-An admission application for transient students wishing to continue must be filed prior to the application deadline.
-If a student originally applies as a regular transfer student and is academically denied for admission, the student cannot change his/her application status to transient or summer visiting.
+If a transient or summer visiting student decides to continue at UNT, the transient or summer visiting status ends, and the student must meet all admission requirements for a new transfer student prior to their second semester of enrollment at UNT.
+Transient students wishing to continue must apply as a transfer student and submit transcripts from all schools previously attended.
+If a student initially applies as a regular transfer student and is denied admission, the student cannot change his/her application type to transient or summer visiting student.

-Summer visiting students may return to UNT for subsequent summers by reapplying and submitting an updated transcript from their home institution (the last college attended).
+Summer visiting students may return to UNT for subsequent summers by reapplying and submitting an updated transcripts.

 Fresh Start for Transfer Students Last Enrolled 10 or More Years Ago